Tenki2/palmtop-site/README.md

     *
 * [Look into Jekyll](https://jekyllrb.com "Jekyll's Homepage")
 * Look at free fronts that look similar to Blambot Laffayette
-* Is a members page a good idea?? becuase what we are doing isnt realllly a legal thing 😵
+* Is a members page a good idea?? becuase what we are doing isnt realllly a legal thing 😵, but i suppose our if someone wanted to find us they could just look at the discord server